paradigmxyz/reth/book/cli/reth/node.md

           Run full node.
 Only the most recent [`MINIMUM_PRUNING_DISTANCE`] block states are stored.
 This flag takes priority over pruning configuration in reth.toml

 Logging:
+      --log.stdout.format <FORMAT>
+          The format to use for logs written to stdout

+          [default: terminal]

+          Possible values:
+          - json:     Represents JSON formatting for logs.
+This format outputs log records as JSON objects, making it suitable for structured logging
+          - log-fmt:  Represents logfmt (key=value) formatting for logs.
+This format is concise and human-readable, typically used in command-line applications
+          - terminal: Represents terminal-friendly formatting for logs

+      --log.stdout.filter <FILTER>
+          The filter to use for logs written to stdout

+          [default: info]

+      --log.file.format <FORMAT>
+          The format to use for logs written to the log file

+          [default: terminal]

+          Possible values:
+          - json:     Represents JSON formatting for logs.
+This format outputs log records as JSON objects, making it suitable for structured logging
+          - log-fmt:  Represents logfmt (key=value) formatting for logs.
+This format is concise and human-readable, typically used in command-line applications
+          - terminal: Represents terminal-friendly formatting for logs

+      --log.file.filter <FILTER>
+          The filter to use for logs written to the log file

+          [default: debug]

       --log.file.directory <PATH>
           The path to put log files in